mistu7debnath/study-planner/README.md

 ##  Thank You

-Thank you for taking the time to explore my project.
+Thank you for taking the time to explore my repository.

 ---